RailsEventStore/rails_event_store/railseventstore.org/source/docs/rspec.html.md

 ])
 ```

-### have_applied
+## AggregateRoot matchers

-This matcher is intended to be used on [aggregate root](https://github.com/RailsEventStore/rails_event_store/tree/master/aggregate_root#usage).
-Behaviour is almost identical to `have_published` counterpart, except the concept of stream.
-Expecations are made against internal unpublished events collection.
+The matchers described below are intended to be used on [aggregate root](https://github.com/RailsEventStore/rails_event_store/tree/master/aggregate_root#usage).

+To explain the usage of matchers sample aggregate class is defined:

 ```ruby
 class Order